ocp-cmdg/ingrid2python/index.md

 monthlyAverage
 (tas.mon.mean.nc)writeCDF
 ```
-N.B., `xarray` saves our usual dataset with a time grid that `ingrid` (and `ncview`, etc) will not be able to parse.
+Please note, `xarray` saves our usual dataset with a time grid that `ingrid` (and `ncview`, etc) will not be able to parse.
 If you just want to read it back using xr.open_dataset(), that is fine.
 Otherwise the time grid and the default `encoding` of the netcdf file needs to be changed.

 ```
 #python: